vyos/vyos-documentation/docs/nat.rst

 as a starting point.

 To setup a destination NAT rule we need to gather:

-* The interface traffic will be coming in on
+* The interface traffic will be coming in on;
-* The protocol and port we wish to forward
+* The protocol and port we wish to forward;
-* The IP address of the internal system we wish to forward traffic to
+* The IP address of the internal system we wish to forward traffic to.

 In our example, we will be forwarding web server traffic to an internal web server on 192.168.0.100.
 HTTP traffic makes use of the TCP protocol on port 80.